 Improving Access to Tier I Instruction for Special Education Students

-Worcester Public Schools at Goalbook User Symposium 2018
+Worcester Public Schools at Goalbook Symposium NYC 2018 — Implementation Track

-Kay Seale, Special Education Director, and Emily Lizano, SPED Department Head of Team Chairs, from Worcester Public Schools in Massachusetts came to Goalbook’s first annual User Symposium with a specific mission.
+Kay Seale, Special Education Director, and Emily Lizano, SPED Department Head of Team Chairs, from Worcester Public Schools in Massachusetts came to Goalbook’s Symposium in New York City with a specific mission.
 Their challenge was concerned with the quality of instruction, specifically Tier I interventions that students were receiving prior to being placed in more restrictive settings.

 Essentially, they concluded that students at Worcester Public Schools were being prematurely pushed into restrictive special education programs without being exposed to best practices that could scaffold their learning enough to prevent them from needing more intense interventions.